 Personnel flush a different section of the system each year between June and September.
 The large volumes of water that are moved at high velocity can lead to some discoloration of the water that reaches nearby homes.
 It will usually clear after several minutes of running the tap wide open.
 If it does not clear, please call 906.228.0444.

-If the volume of water available from your service seems inadequate, you may schedule an evaluation of its capacity by calling the city water distribution at 228-0444.
+If the volume of water available from your service seems inadequate, you may schedule an evaluation of its capacity by calling the City Water Distribution Department at 228-0444.
 Each year, several dozen of the worst service lines are replaced.
-The city will replace the portion of the line under the street right-of-way but requires property owners to install a new line from the property line to the meter.
+The City will replace the portion of the line under the street right-of-way but requires property owners to install a new line from the property line to the meter.
 Type K copper tubing is used for the city's portion of the line with 1" diameter the minimum size installed.

 In response to recent concerns involving drinking water testing for lead and copper, the City of Marquette decided to perform lead and copper testing on water sources found at City facilities.
 Lead and copper testing at City facilities is not mandated by the rules and regulations promulgated under the Safe Drinking Water Act.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Corrosion control in our water system is accomplished by adding sodium hydroxide, which raises the pH, making the water less aggressive and causes a coating to form on the pipe from the calcium carbonate in the water.
 This helps prevent lead from leaching into the water from the plumbing.